-Cingulate Therapeutics LLC ("CTx") is a Delaware limited liability company that was formed on November 14, 2012.
-CTx's equity owners are referred to as "Members."
-On May 1, 2019, Cingulate Inc., a Delaware corporation and wholly-owned subsidiary of CTx, was formed to provide employee services to CTx.
+Cingulate Therapeutics LLC (the "Company") is a Delaware limited liability company ("LLC") that was formed on December 14, 2012.
+The Company's form of organization is that of an LLC; accordingly, its equity owners are referred to as "Members."
+Effective May 1, 2019, Cingulate Inc., a wholly-owned subsidiary of Cingulate Therapeutics LLC was formed to provide employee services to Cingulate Therapeutics LLC.
+The consolidated financial statements and notes represent the full consolidation of Cingulate Inc. and Cingulate Therapeutics LLC and all references to the Company represent this full consolidation.
 On May 6, 2021, Cingulate Inc. changed its name to Cingulate Works Inc.